freenas/freenas-docs/userguide/storage.rst

 snapshots for each child dataset.
 The downside is that there is no way to exclude particular child  datasets from a recursive snapshot.

-Click the :guilabel:`OK` button to save the task.
-Entries for each task are shown in :guilabel:`View Periodic Snapshot Tasks`.
-Click an entry to display :guilabel:`Edit` and :guilabel:`Delete` buttons for it.
+Click :guilabel:`SAVE` when finished customizing the task.
+Defined tasks are listed alphabetically in
+:menuselection:`Storage --> Periodic Snapshot Tasks`.

+Click an entry to see options to :guilabel:`Edit` or :guilabel:`Delete` the scheduled task.

 .. index:: Replication